lucasmalara/my-golf-club/README.md

 9. [ ] TODO: Add a screenshot for a case when user tries to visit not existing page.

+10. [ ] TODO: Add a screenshot for a case when user logout successfully.

 <div align='right'>
     <a href="#table-of-content">Go back to the Table Of Content</a>
 </div>